squidfunk/mkdocs-material/docs/plugins/blog.md

       categories_toc: true
 ```

-  [blog_toc]: #blog_toc

 ### Pagination

 The following settings are available for pagination:

 ---

-#### `pagination`
+#### <!-- md:setting config.pagination -->

 <!-- md:version 9.2.0 --> ·
 <!-- md:default `true` -->

-Use this setting to enable or disable pagination on index pages – generated
+Use this setting to enable or disable pagination in views – generated pages
-pages that show posts or subsets of posts in reverse chronological order.
-If
+that show posts or subsets of posts in reverse chronological order.
+If you want
-you want to disable pagination, use:
+to disable pagination, use:

 ``` yaml
 plugins: